-If you are interested in volunteering, please contact Brenda Mullins, the Director of Curriculum & Compliance at bmullins@hcde-texas.org, (713) 696-1761.
+If you are interested in volunteering, please contact Catalina Ramos at Catalina.ramos@hcde-texas.org.

 The district does not require state criminal history background checks for volunteers who are parents, guardians, or grandparents of a child enrolled in the district.
 Subject to exceptions in accordance with state law and district procedures, other volunteers will be subject to a state criminal history background check, and the volunteer must pay all costs for the background check.